web-platform-dx/web-features/docs/CONTRIBUTING.md

    `git checkout -b <your branch name>`

 > [!TIP]
-> If you editor supports it, turn on automatic code formatting with Prettier.
+> If your editor supports it, turn on automatic code formatting with Prettier.
 > Read Prettier's [Editor Integration](https://prettier.io/docs/en/editors) documentation for more information.

 ### Create a new feature from scratch